 - the entity's representatives failed to lodge on time

 - you did not receive the annual statement notice, or

 - you do not have enough funds to pay the fee.

 It is your responsibility to understand and meet your obligations under the law.

-You must pay any annual review fees or lodgement fees that are due before you apply.
+If you are applying to waive a late payment fee, please ensure the annual review fee is paid.
 We may charge you additional late fees if your annual review fee is not paid.

 Step 2 – Apply for a fee waiver and include all relevant details

 You can complete a fee waiver application online.

 Make sure you include all relevant information and supporting evidence as we need to consider all facts and circumstances of your individual case (e.g. a fire prevented you from accessing your records in time).
-You must prove that the late fees were beyond the control of all the entity's representatives.
+You must prove that the issues were beyond the control of all the entity's representatives.

 Step 3 – You'll receive a response once a decision has been made